-Subsidies are common in development policy to encourage adoption of new technologies.
-Evidence suggests subsidies may either increase or decrease longer-run adoption.
-I study the dynamics of technology adoption in response to subsidies in an urban sanitation context.
-The technology, a matching platform for sanitation services in Dakar, Senegal, was designed to connect households with service providers.
-I exploit spatial variation in exposure to short-term subsidies for septic pit desludgings through the platform.
-Using a neighborhood-level panel constructed from platform administrative data, I show that neighborhoods exposed to short-term subsidies continue using the platform at significantly higher levels, but this effect declines over time.
+I study the dynamics of consumer choices in response to short-term subsidies.
+I exploit spatial variation in exposure to subsidies which induced consumers to use a matching platform for sanitation services in Dakar, Senegal.
+Using platform administrative data, I show that neighborhoods exposed to short-term subsidies are significantly more likely to use the platform after subsidies end, but this effect declines gradually to zero over time.
 Following a subsequent city-wide subsidy campaign, increased adoption re-emerges in previously-subsidized neighborhoods.
-I find evidence suggesting within-neighborhood spillovers are a mechanism for increased long-run adoption: new users make up a substantial fraction of the increased adoption over time in previously-subsidized neighborhoods.
+I explore within-neighborhood spillovers as a mechanism and show that a substantial fraction of increased long-run adoption comes from new users.

-Keywords: Technology adoption, urban sanitation, intermediation, subsidies
+Keywords: Technology adoption, matching platforms, environmental quality, urban sanitation, subsidies, development

-^{}I am grateful to the National Sanitation Office of Senegal and Delvic Sanitation Initiatives for sharing data and supporting my work on this project, and to Laura Abramovsky, Jared Gars, Molly Lipscomb, Ana Paula Melo, Laura Schechter, Adam Theising, Emilia Tjernström, and conference and seminar participants at the ADBI-IFS Conference on Sanitation and UW-Madison for helpful comments and suggestions.
+Comments welcome: jdeutschmann@uchicago.edu.
+I am grateful to the National Sanitation Office of Senegal and Delvic Sanitation Initiatives for sharing data and supporting my work on this project, and to Laura Abramovsky, Jared Gars, Molly Lipscomb, Bansi Malde, Ana Paula Melo, Jess Rudder, Laura Schechter, Hee Kwon Seo, Adam Theising, Emilia Tjernström, Wendy Wong, and conference and seminar participants at the ADBI-IFS Conference on Sanitation, NOVAFRICA, and UW-Madison for helpful comments and suggestions.
 Any errors in this draft are my sole responsibility.